The Problem of Memory Loss - Its Causes and Cure

 Your doctor will evaluate your detailed medical history, make you undergo physical and neurological examinations and quiz you on your mental ability.
 Based on the outcome of these tests, he may further prescribe you to undergo urine and blood tests.
 These days, image testing of the brain like CAT (computerised axial tomography) and MRI (magnetic resonance imaging) are very common for patients with memory loss.
 One of the best places in London to get these tests done is at the Medical Express Clinic – the renowned private medical centre located on Harley Street.

-Based on the findings of those exams, the doctor will provide you with the correct treatment.
-Memory loss causing from medicines can be cured by prescribing an alternative medication.
+Based on the findings of those exams, doctors at our Private Medical Centre in London, told that memory loss causing from medicines can be cured by prescribing an alternative medication.
 Nutritional supplements are given to patients, who suffer from the problem due to a poor diet.
 When depression is the cause of the problem, a patient is treated for depression.
 Gradually, the condition improves with time.
 Patients, who suffer from memory loss due to stroke are treated with therapies to help them regain the lost memory.